Mini

 Gesture recording + MIDI line

-Turn your library into an instrument.
+Turn your sample library into an instrument.
 Gesture recording lets you draw a path across your sample library and play it via automation.

 MIDI line maps your samples onto MIDI keys for real-time performance.